 Your medical imaging exam could be a simple X-ray or ultrasound.
 Or, your doctor might have ordered one of the more complex exams, such as computed tomography (CT), magnetic resonance imaging (MRI), or nuclear medicine imaging.
 Whichever exam has been requested, they all have preparation instructions which are important to follow leading up to your appointment.

 Often these preparation instructions can be found on the second page of your medical imaging requisition – the paperwork requesting the specific exam and explaining why it’s needed.
-Mayfair Diagnostics also describes how to prepare for each type of exam on our website, simply go to the service page and choose your exam.
+Mayfair Diagnostics also describes how to prepare for each type of exam on our website, simply go to the services page and choose your exam.
 For example, go to the ultrasound service page and choose abdomen ultrasound.

 WHAT PREPARATION INSTRUCTIONS APPLY TO MOST EXAMS?